Setting up the Stage and Rigging

 |Z||moves towards and away from you|

-Press the Position button again to switch the wheels to Orientation mode.
+Press Position again to switch the wheels to Orientation mode.
 The wheels will now pivot the fixtures in the X/Y/Z axes.
 Again you can use the Fan button to give a spread of angles on multiple fixtures.

 The X/Y/Z rotation operates like a 3-axis camera gimbal - imagine the fixture within three pivoting rings (see left hand picture below).
 In some orientations, the X and Z rotation will seem to do the same thing and some rotations seem to be impossible to achieve - this is called gimbal lock and happens when two of the "rings" are lined up with each other (right hand picture below).
 Change the Y rotation by 90 degrees to enable you to achieve other angles.